microsoft/language-server-protocol/_specifications/specification-3-17.md

 export type InsertTextMode = 1 | 2;

+/**
+ * A more detailed label for a completion item.
+ *
+ * @since 3.17.0 - proposed state
+ */
+export interface CompletionItemLabel {
+	/**
+	 * The name of a function or variable.
+	 */
+	name: string;

+	/**
+	 * The parameters without the return type.
+	 */
+	parameters?: string;

+	/**
+	 * The fully qualified name, like package name or file path.
+	 */
+	qualifier?: string;

+	/**
+	 * The return-type of a function or type of a property/variable.
+	 */
+	type?: string;
+}

 export interface CompletionItem {

 	/**
 	 * The label of this completion item.
-By default
+	 *
+	 * If the label is of type `string` it is also by
-	 * also the text that is inserted when selecting
+	 * default the text that is inserted when selecting
 	 * this completion.
+	 *
+	 * If the label is of type `ComnpletionItemLabel`
+	 * the `name` property is also by default the text
+	 * that is inserted when selecting this completion.
+	 *
+	 * @since 3.17.0 - proposed state -  support for CompletionItemLabel.
+See
+	 *  also the client and server capability
+	 * `completionItem.detailedLabelSupport`
 	 */
-	label: string;
+	label: string | CompletionItemLabel;

 	/**
 	 * The kind of this completion item.
 Based of the kind